 ON THIS PAGE: You will find some basic information about this disease, which is not cancer, and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Amyloidosis.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 Amyloidosis is a serious and potentially life-threatening blood disease.
 Although amyloidosis is not a type of cancer, it may be associated with certain blood cancers like multiple myeloma .
 The basis of amyloidosis is an abnormal protein called amyloid that builds up in tissues or organs.
 As the amount of amyloid protein increases in a tissue or organ, it begins to interfere with the tissue or organ’s healthy function.
 Eventually, this amyloid protein buildup causes symptoms and organ failure.

 Amyloidosis is a very rare disorder, occurring in only one to two people out of every million individuals.
 Since it is such a rare disorder, it has been difficult to research.
 However, doctors and researchers have begun to understand more about amyloidosis throughout the past few decades.
 As a result, ongoing research continues to be important to learn more about this disorder.

 There are different types of amyloidosis, including the following: